veektur123/Tech-blog-site/README.md

 npm i

 ### Usage Instructions
-To interact with other users in the tech community
+To interact with other users in the tech community.

 ### Contribution Guidelines
 N/A